RhetTbull/osxphotos/README.md

   --config-only                   If specified, saves the config file but does
                                   not export any files; must be used with --save-config.
+  --theme THEME                   Specify the color theme to use for --verbose
+                                  output.
+Valid themes are 'dark', 'light',
+                                  'mono', and 'plain'.
+Defaults to 'dark' or 'light' depending on system dark mode setting.
   -h, --help                      Show this message and exit.

 ** Export **